SciSkill Index – Why and how

 Example: Team A plays against Team B and the expected result of the match is 2-1, but the match actually finishes 3-1.
 Therefore, the attacking rating of all players of Team A would increase because they have overperformed.
 This improvement gets distributed amongst the players, in a ratio based on their attacking contribution per position.
 Similarly, the defensive rating of all players of Team B would decrease based on their defensive contributions.

-The SciSkill Index was validated by outperforming the bookmakers with an average Return On Investment (ROI) of 9.4%.
+The SciSkill Index was validated by outperforming the bookmakers.
 This means that we were better at predicting the outcomes of matches, based on the expected line-up of a team.
-Over forty clients from the football recruitment industry trust the SciSkill Index to assist them in flagging and identifying the right talents and players.
+A dozen clients from the football industry trust the SciSkill Index to assist them in flagging and identifying the right talents and players.